appacademy/curriculum-whiteboarding/schedule/questions/w7/w7a.md

 #### Prompt

 A junior software engineer at our company wrote the following code.
-There are at least four problems with it.
+There are at least six problems with it.
 What are those problems, and how would you fix them?
 Also, what does the component do?
 And can you give an example of how it could be used?